 Canva is one of our favorites to create visual elements like Instagram posts, eBook covers, CTAs and more.
 The platform is built with non-designers in mind, so the tool makes it super easy to drag and drop images, update text, move objects — plus it’s a free web design tool!
 There are dozens of templates to choose from — from presentations, letterheads, and brochures — your marketing collateral will be spruced up in no time.

-Here are a few tricks to incorporate visuals and text into your marketing collateral.
+Here are a few visual and text best practices for your marketing collateral:

 - Make use of white space.
 Don’t cram long forms of copy into one page.
 Break up lines of text so your reader can skim content.